From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Analysis of Loss Distribution Diversity Across Models and Datasets

 \section{Analysis of Loss Distribution Diversity Across Models and Datasets}

-Figure~\ref{fig:full_loss_distribution} shows the loss distributions over the first four training epochs for three representative recommendation models (GMF, NeuMF, and CDAE) on the ML-1M, Yelp, and Amazon-Book datasets.
-Each subplot presents a histogram of instance-level training losses at a specific epoch.
-The x-axis indicates the loss value, and the y-axis shows the frequency of samples in that range.
+Figure~\ref{fig:loss_distribution_stat} shows the loss distributions over the first four training epochs for two representative recommendation models, GMF and NeuMF, on the ML-1M, Yelp, and Amazon-Book datasets.
+Each subplot presents a histogram of instance-level training losses at a specific epoch, where the x-axis indicates the loss value and the y-axis shows the sample frequency.

-The loss distributions vary considerably across models and datasets.
-GMF and NeuMF often display long-tailed, skewed shapes during early training, while CDAE can exhibit flatter or multi-modal patterns (e.g., Epoch 2 on Yelp).
-These distributions frequently contain outliers and evolve unpredictably over time due to factors such as data sparsity, model inductive bias, and random initialization.
+As observed, the loss distributions exhibit significant heterogeneity.
+They vary considerably not only across different models and datasets but also evolve dynamically across training epochs.
+This high degree of variability makes it unrealistic to presuppose any single, fixed distributional form for the losses.
+Instead, our empirical results show that the distributions for GMF and NeuMF are often complex and non-standard, frequently exhibiting long-tailed and heavily skewed shapes.
+These distributions also contain numerous outliers, further complicating any attempt at parametric modeling.

-These characteristics highlight the need for a base weighting strategy that is both distribution-agnostic and robust to outliers.
-Parametric methods like Gaussian Mixture Models (GMM) or threshold-based heuristics such as Top-$k$ Selection rely on assumptions of unimodality or Gaussianity, which are rarely satisfied in practice.
-In contrast, a rank-based approach like ECDF avoids such assumptions and naturally resists the influence of extreme values, providing stable and consistent weight allocation across diverse training conditions.
-This motivates our use of ECDF for noise-aware reweighting without relying on restrictive assumptions about the underlying loss distribution.
+These empirical findings highlight the critical need for a base weighting strategy that is both distribution-agnostic and robust to outliers.
+Parametric methods like Gaussian Mixture Models (GMM) or threshold-based heuristics such as Top-k Selection rely on strong distributional assumptions (e.g., unimodality or Gaussianity), which are clearly violated by the observed diverse and skewed patterns.
+In contrast, a rank-based approach like ECDF avoids such restrictive assumptions.
+It naturally resists the influence of extreme values by operating on relative ranks rather than absolute magnitudes, thereby providing stable and consistent weight allocation across diverse training conditions.
+This strongly motivates our use of ECDF for noise-aware reweighting.